 After you buy a house, you only have to file once.
 After that, you have the exemption as long as the house is your primary residence.
 If you buy a home with me, I’ll send you a reminder to file at the beginning of the year after you bought it.
 You have to be timely, though, because there’s a deadline to file for the previous year’s exemption, and that deadline in Miami and Broward County is March 1.

-So if you bought a house last year, it’s your primary residence, and you’ve been living in it since January 1 of 2020, you qualify for the homestead exemption.
+So if you bought a house last year, it’s your primary residence, and you’ve been living in it since January 1st, you qualify for the homestead exemption.

 How much does it save on your property taxes?
 The homestead exemption is always worth $50,000, so if your home’s assessed value is $300,000, you’d only be taxed for $250,000.
 Depending on your municipality within the county, that could be a substantial amount since you’re carrying that exemption for however long you stay in the house.